123andy/redcap_timezone_scheduler/README.md

       - Appointment Field => `ex_c_appt`
       - Event => Event 1
       - Appointment Server DateTime Field => `ex_c_appt_dt`
-   5. Example D (repeating instances)
+   5. Example C (second event)
+      > [!NOTE] If you have a form (like Example C) that is enabled on more than one event, you need to create a configuration for each event.
+So, this is the configuration for field `ex_c_appt` but on the SECOND event in the project.
       - Slot DB => same as before
+      - Appointment Field => `ex_c_appt`
+      - Event => **Event 2**
+      - Appointment Server DateTime Field => `ex_c_appt_dt`
+   6. Example D (repeating instances)
+      - Slot DB => same as before
       - Appointment Field => `ex_d_appt`
       - Event => Event 1
       - Appointment Server DateTime Field => `ex_d_appt_dt`
-   6. Example C (second event)
-      - Slot DB => same as before
-      - Appointment Field => `ex_c_appt`
-      - Event => **Event 2**
-      - Appointment Server DateTime Field => `ex_c_appt_dt`

-Perhaps, in retrospect, I should have started with just a simple example.
-The order in the configuration doesn't matter, so you could skip to one of the easier ones first.
+So, now you have seen the configuration page and how it controls the appointments.
+Obviously the UI could use some improvements, but once configured it should be stable.

 ### 5. Testing
-Now you should be able to create a record or goto the public survey url for the project and start experimenting around.
+This is an External Module that relies on two projects being in-sync.
+Therefore, you should always TEST, TEST, and TEST some more to make sure it is configured correctly.
+For example, if one of your fields has the wrong field-type or field validation, it could cause errorrs.
+Start slow, work incrementally - and when you are ready to move to production, clear the data from the test project and make sure you reset or clear the Slot Database Project as well.

 ## Error and Debug Configuration
 This external module uses the [emLogger module](https://github.com/susom/redcap-em-logger) to write DEBUG, INFO, and ERROR messages to a file on your server.
 It is not required for operation, but can be useful for troubleshooting.
 If you have `emLogger` installed and configured, you can enable it either system-wide or project-wide in the external module configuration.
 If enabled on a project, javascript debugging will also be enabled and you should see messages in the browser javascript console.

-## Terminology ###
-A bit about terminology here:

-- A SLOT is a potential meeting date/time.
-You start by creating a database of potential meeting times, called the Slot DB.
-- The term Appointment Field, refers to a survey project where you want a user to pick a SLOT and reserve it for their record.
-Once the slot is reserved, it then has a linked Appointment entry.
-It can be confusing... sorry.
+To get started with debugging:

+1. Installing the emDebugger External Module
+2. Getting it configured so you have logs outputting to a directory on your server, and
+3. Enable debugging on your test project (bottom checkbox in the Config page).

 ## About the Slot Database Project(s)